eoh9/eoh9/test.md

 | `cycleNameLabel` | 301 | Label for the cycle name |

 ### Behavior
-- Sets cycleLabel text to Constants.CYCLE.uppercased()
-- Updates cycleNameLabel with cycle category and cycle name from ERD values
+- The cycle name label is updated based on ERD values.
-- Hides the card if shouldShow is false
+- The card can be hidden or shown based on a boolean value.

 ### ERDs Used
 | ERD | Description |